 - Building your online reputation as an expert on your topic

 Time is a precious commodity, so we don’t want to waste your time and we certainly don’t want you to waste our time.
 Adhering to our guidelines will mean no wasted time, no rejections, and everyone will be happier for it.

-- It is our firm belief that to cover a topic properly at least 1000 words are required, so ensure your content is 1000+ words; there is no upper word count limit
+- It is our firm belief that to cover a topic adequately, at least 1000 words are required.
+So ensure your content is 1000+ words; there is no upper word count limit

 - As mentioned above, our main focus is content marketing, but you can cover any type of digital marketing as long as there is a content marketing theme within the content